 The lecture will be held on at 5:30 p.m. at the University Club of Chicago, 76 East Monroe Street, Chicago.

 The Global Compact is a United Nations strategic policy initiative for businesses that are committed to aligning their operations and strategies with universally accepted principles in the areas of human rights, labor, environment and anti-corruption.

 Sir Moody-Stuart currently serves as vice chair of the Compact as well as chairman of its foundation.

 A consistent presence in the global media as an advocate for both regulation and market-driven initiatives to curb climate change, he co-chaired the G-8 Task Force on Renewable Energy and chaired Business Action for Sustainable Development, a joint initiative of the International Chamber of Commerce and the World Business Council for Sustainable Development.
 He was made Knight Commander of the Order of St. Michael and St George in June 2000.

 The lecture will address current issues in global sustainable development and corporate social responsibility, drawing on Sir Moody-Stuart’s more than four decades of experience.

 The Ethics and Leadership Lecture is an annual event that hosts leading experts on corporate social responsibility and the power of commerce in combating global issues.
 Last year’s lecture was given by Mary Robinson, former president of Ireland and UN High Commissioner for Human Rights.

-The event is free and open to the public, but RSVP is required at dom.edu/bsb/news.
+The event is free and open to the public, but RSVP is required.
 Space is limited.
-For more information, contact the Brennan School of Business at (708) 524-6810 or email@example.com.
+For more information, contact the Brennan School of Business at (708) 524-6810 or firstname.lastname@example.org.

 Time: Tuesday, October 9, 5:30 PM